PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed rebrokerage when orig replica is set to ToBeDeleted
   * temporally gave a higher priority to phys-higgs for ICHEP2012
   * added code=91 to allow prod role to kill user jobs gracefully
   * check LFC every hour for high prio transferring jobs